THIS WEEK'S MOTLEY FOOL UPDATE AS OF SATURDAY, September 11, 2021:

 How Much Does Stock Advisor Cost?

 The Motley Fool's Stock Advisor is now available at its lowest price ever.
 Last year I paid $199 and if you go to their website you will see the full retail price is $199.
-BUT–They do run pricing promotions of $19 a month or $99 a year.
+BUT–They do run pricing promotions of $19 a month or $99 a year for new subscribers.
 Either way you can cancel and take advantage of their 30 day money back guarantee and get a full refund.

 Does it Cover Penny Stocks?